EIGR Investors Have Opportunity to Lead Eiger BioPharmaceuticals, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-2, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Eiger BioPharmaceuticals, Inc. ("Eiger" or the "Company") (NASDAQ: EIGR).
+BENSALEM, Pa., Dec.
+9, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Eiger BioPharmaceuticals, Inc. ("Eiger" or the "Company") (NASDAQ: EIGR).

 Class Period: March 10, 2021 – October 4, 2022